NikosAlexandris/rekx/docs/reference/concepts.md

 |------------------------:|:------:|:------:|:-------:|
 |                    File |    A   |    B   |    V    |
 | Points to $\rightarrow$ |    A   |    B   |   A, B  |

+Metadata _consolidation_ in a Zarr context, is the _combination of all separate metadata files_ associated with the different arrays and groups within a Zarr hierarchy _into a single metadata file_.
+It is a _performance optimization_ technique
+that reduces the number of read operations required to access metadata.
+It can be particularly beneficial when working with remote or distributed storage systems.

 ## Asynchronous